matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey-3.md

 ## What I Learned

 As a software developer, no project is complete without a retrospective.
-Reflecting on the process, a few things stand out, many of which echo the principles in _Atomic Habits_ book, which was an inspirational resource for me.
+Reflecting on the process, a few things stand out, many of which echo the principles in _Atomic Habits_, which was an inspirational resource for me.

 1. **Trust the Process (_Plateau of Latent Potential_)**: There were plateaus and rebounds.
 In weeks 45-48, my weight stalled completely at 71.6 kg.
 In the past, this would have caused me to panic, over-train, or crash diet.
 This time, I trusted the data.
 I was in what James Clear calls the _"Plateau of Latent Potential"_ —the work was being done, but the results were delayed.
 I knew my deficit was in place, and sure enough, the trend resumed.
 You must trust the system, not the noisy data of a single day.
 2. **Consistency Beats Intensity (_Systems > Goals_)**: This entire journey was not about _"beasting"_ myself in the gym, or starving myself.
 It was about the relentless, boring, and sustainable effect of consistency.
 A 500 kcal deficit is barely noticeable.
 A 30-minute run at 145 bpm is challenging but not destructive.
 Each time I did it, I was _"casting a vote"_ for the new identity I wanted to build.
 My goal might have been to reach a healthy weight, but the system was what got me there: daily calorie tracking, structured exercise, and weekly reviews.
 I didn't wake up every day trying to _"lose weight"_; I just followed my system.
 The outcome became inevitable.